To content

 Funding formats in comparison

-DFG Research Training Group and Innovative Training Networks
+DFG Research Training Group and Doctoral Networks

 The Research Training Groups funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) are institutions of higher education that can be funded for up to 9 years.
 In particular, they provide the qualification of early career researchers within a structured study program.
 A group of 5-10 university professors and advanced postdocs proposes an innovative, mostly interdisciplinary research program in which up to 30 doctoral researchers (10-15 of them DFG-funded) can participate.
 The basis is a structured concept for qualification and supervision.